Robbie Williams: 2016–2018: The Heavy Entertainment Show, and The X Factor

 "Let Me Entertain You" and "Feel" before he performed a duet of "Angels" with Russian soprano Aida Garifullina.
 Williams then performed an encore with "Rock DJ", during which he gave the finger.
-Fox in the U.S. apologised for the incident which they had broadcast live.
+Fox in the US apologised for the incident which they had broadcast live.
 The incident was not shown on ITV in the UK who had cut away prior to the encore.
 Williams appeared on This Morning on 19 June and explained what happened, "It was one minute to kick off, I was under a lot of pressure, because there was one minute left and I didn't know how I was going to do half a minute, so I just did a one-minute countdown [using his middle finger]."
 Asked by presenter Phillip Schofield whether he regrets it, he said: "Yeah, of course, yeah.
 I cannot trust me.
 I don't know what I'm going to do at any time.
 There's no, sort of, plan.
 The plan was, sing in key, don't fall over.
 That was the plan and 99% of the plan, I pulled off."
 When asked did the idea just enter his head he responded, "Nothing actually pops into my head.
 There's a block between me and sense... then something happens and then five minutes later, I'm like, 'Did I?
 Yeah, I did, didn't I?".

 On 17 July 2018, Williams along with his wife, and One Direction star Louis Tomlinson, were announced as the new judges on the fifteenth series of The X Factor in the UK, joining Simon Cowell and replacing Louis Walsh, Sharon Osbourne and Nicole Scherzinger.